-Use an antibiotic.
-After you clean the wound, apply a thin layer of an antibiotic cream or ointment, such as the multi-ingredient antibiotics Neosporin and Polysporin.
+Use antibiotics.
+After you clean the wound, apply a thin layer of an antibiotic cream or ointment.
 These antibiotics won't make the wound heal faster, but they can discourage bacterial growth and infection.

 Certain ingredients in some ointments can cause a mild rash in some people.
 If a rash appears, stop using the ointment.